1/27/25, 5:00 PM

 Join us for the highly anticipated opening film of the 2nd Edition of the Kosciuszko Foundation Washington, DC Polish Film Festival on March 4, 2025!

-We are excited to present Jesters (Błazny), a gripping and thought-provoking film directed by Gabriela Muskała, who will also be in attendance alongside renowned composer Zbigniew Zamachowski.
+We are excited to present Jesters (Błazny), a gripping and thought-provoking film directed by Gabriela Muskała, who will also be in attendance alongside renowned actor and the film score composer Zbigniew Zamachowski.

 In Jesters, the lives of a group of film students are turned upside down when they learn their final diploma film will be directed by the famous filmmaker Gajda.
 The announcement sparks a frenzy of excitement, with everyone eager to secure a role in this prestigious project.
 But Gajda’s intermittent presence leaves the students to create and record improvised scenes, inspired by the themes of jealousy and rivalry.
 Drawing on the timeless stories of Cain and Abel and Słowacki’s Balladyna and Alina, the students explore their own ambitions, insecurities, and creative conflicts.